canturk/qmtoolbox/README.md

        | ThermalQM |    | FockQM(*)|   |CoherentQM(*)|
        +-----------+    +----------+   +-------------+

-    (*) For simplicity, the code for FockQM and CoherentQM "qmtools/quad.py" does not exist.
+    (*) The code for FockQM and CoherentQM "quad.py" does not exist.

-   - Class **QuadMeasure** defines a quadrature measurement protocol for the coupled system:
+   - Class QuadMeasure defines a quadrature measurement protocol for the coupled system:
 	 - Setups quantum operators, Hamiltonian, and Lindblad Master equation for qubit-HO system,
 	 - Algorithms for
 		- Quadrature measurement protocol(s),